kashgohil/react-router/README.md

 There are 3 different hooks

+### Note:

+a big oversight from me

+I did not account for the reload when url changes (either through `anchor` tags or through browser APIs).
+Need to make this work.

+Basic solution would be to expose a utility to push routes in the browser history and using it everywhere and expose a `Link` component to use instead of `anchor` tag

 ## useRouter

 This hook will take map of `{ [path]: Compnoent }` as argument, and it will return the memoized component based on the current route/URL